digital-asset/daml/docs/source/concepts/time.rst

 and is assigned by the backing storage mechanism when the transaction is persisted.

-The record time should be an intuitive representation of "real time", but the Daml abstract ledger model does not prescribe how exactly the record time is assigned.
+The record time should be an intuitive representation of "real time", but the Daml abstract ledger model does not prescribe exactly how to assign the record time.
 Each persistance technology might use a different way of representing time in a distributed setting.